-The assigned reviewer reports his/her conclusions to the Vice President of Academic Affairs.
-If the assigned reviewer judges the original grade to be fair, the grade will not be changed, and the Vice President of Academic Affairs will notify the student.
+The assigned reviewer reports his/her conclusions to the Registrar.
+If the assigned reviewer judges the original grade to be fair, the grade will not be changed, and the Registrar will notify the student.

-If there is not a clear decision on the grade dispute, the Vice President of Academic Affairs may request the original instructor prepare a two-hour assignment that would cover the material of the course, such as the Take Home Final or Weekly assignments.
+If there is not a clear decision on the grade dispute, the Registrar may request the original instructor prepare a two-hour assignment that would cover the material of the course, such as the Take Home Final or Weekly assignments.
 The student would complete this monitored assignment under the supervision of the Dean's office.
-The Vice President of Academic Affairs would copy the student's work and give a copy to the original instructor and the grade-dispute reviewer to evaluate this work.
+The Registrar would copy the student's work and give a copy to the original instructor and the grade-dispute reviewer to evaluate this work.
 The final grade for the course would then be recalculated based on the changed grade(s) on the challenged assignments.
-If their grading does not result in a clear decision, the Vice President of Academic Affairs will make the final decision on the work completed by the student during this monitored time.
+If their grading does not result in a clear decision, the Registrar and the President will make the final decision on the work completed by the student during this monitored time.